Arizona Cancer Center Chapel: Preservation efforts

+Demolition attempt

-In October 2023, the Tucson Historic Preservation Foundation discovered the University of Arizona’s plans to demolish the chapel, harvesting and relocating artistic elements to decorate a new "meditation hallway" in the Andrew Weil Center for Integrative Medicine.
+In October 2023, the Tucson Historic Preservation Foundation, learning of the University of Arizona's plans to demolish the chapel, harvested and relocated artistic elements to decorate a new "meditation hallway" in the Andrew Weil Center for Integrative Medicine.
 The plan was led by the University of Arizona Planning Department and the architecture firm Line and Space.
 The plan included sending the right side of the barrel-vault to the Cosanti Foundation and installing the remnant pieces in a concrete block hallway.

-Advocates including Jim McPherson with the Arizona Preservation Foundation, Demion Clinco with Tucson Historic Preservation Foundation, and elected leaders including Pima County Supervisor Matt Heinz, Arizona State Representatives, Christopher Mathis and Betty Villegas appealed to University of Arizona president Robert C. Robbins to prevent the destruction and pursue an alternative approach that would save the chapel.
-In December 2023, the University of Arizona Planning Department announced its intent to proceed with destruction of the space.
+Advocates, including Jim McPherson with the Arizona Preservation Foundation, Demion Clinco with Tucson Historic Preservation Foundation, and elected leaders, including Pima County Supervisor Matt Heinz, and Arizona State Representatives Christopher Mathis and Betty Villegas, appealed to University of Arizona president Robert C. Robbins to pursue an alternative approach that would prevent the destruction of the chapel.
+In December 2023, the University of Arizona Planning Department announced its intent to proceed with the destruction of the space.

-In December 2023, the chapel was added to Arizona's Most Endangered Places list by the Arizona Preservation Foundation and the Tucson-Pima County Historical Commission unanimously passed a resolution asking for the preservation of the Chapel emphasizing the importance of adhering to Arizona Revised Statute 41-864 and underscored the responsibility of entities like the University of Arizona in preserving historical and cultural resources.
+In December 2023, the chapel was added to Arizona's Most Endangered Places list by the Arizona Preservation Foundation.
+The Tucson-Pima County Historical Commission unanimously passed a resolution asking for the preservation of the chapel, emphasizing the importance of adhering to Arizona Revised Statute 41-864, and underscoring the responsibility of entities like the University of Arizona in preserving historical and cultural resources.

-In January 2023, the University of Arizona put the plans to demolish the Chapel on "indefinite pause."
-At the 23 January 2024 Pima County Board of Supervisors Meeting, Matt Heinz proposed a resolution admonishing the university's decision to ignore the Arizona State Historic Preservation Act.
+In January 2024, the University of Arizona put the plans to demolish the chapel on "indefinite pause."
+During the January 2024 Pima County Board of Supervisors Meeting, Matt Heinz proposed a resolution admonishing the university's decision to ignore the Arizona State Historic Preservation Act.

-As of January 2024, the Chapel remains closed to the public.
+As of January 2024, the chapel is still at the same location, although it remains closed to the public.